dsainz3/gate-hub/docs/explanation/optimization-plan.md

 +  cache_state: true
 +  availability_timeout: 60
 P3 – Template Organization
-- Review `templates.yaml` and determine whether high-traffic sensors (e.g., Huskers game countdown) should move into dedicated include files.
+- Review `templates.yaml` and determine whether high-traffic sensors (e.g., Football Team game countdown) should move into dedicated include files.
 - If you adopt `!include_dir_merge_list` patterns, create the backing directories as part of the same change so CI and runtime both load the templates correctly.
 P4 – Performance Dashboard
 - Add a dedicated "System Performance" view under `ui-lovelace/` (create the file if it does not exist) highlighting CPU, memory, uptime, and disk usage from the sensors added in P1.
 - Combine gauges, history graphs, and entity cards to track trends and expose key metrics at a glance.
-P4 – Huskers Fade Script
+P4 – Football Team Fade Script
 diff
 Copy
 Edit